 Did you know that even the ancient Greeks have used flax oil to treat hoarseness?
 It has been known for a long time that flax is healthy and has a lot of benefits that we should not miss out on.
 It has many benefits for your heart and cardiovascular system.
 Personally, I love flax seed oil in fruit salads of all kinds.

-Here is a video about Leinöl from German television (I speak the language, but you can use the Youtube video translation feature if needed).
+Here is a video about flaxseed oil from German television (I speak the language, but you can use the Youtube video translation feature if needed).

 One thing I really want to talk about as well is the importance of secondary ingredients like these oils.
 See, when Martina and I talk to people about our various cooking endeavors, we often mention oils and get strange looks 😀 People ask us why we talk about that instead of the “main” ingredients, like tomatoes, rice, salads etc. It seems that oils, salts, and other side ingredients are almost invisible to people: they focus on the bigger things, you know?

 The cool thin is, however, that oils are very important for your health and can make or break, say, a salad – not only in terms of taste but also in terms of its benefits.
 My friend Maria sends me Oils from Austria and Switzerland on a regular basis.
-I think she recently sent me this one to try: Leinöl kaufen.
+I think she recently sent me this flaxseed oil to try.
 If you eat a hot manufactured cheap olive oil from your local supermarket, you may end up with something that was treated with chemicals, was filtered, has lost a lot of its beneficial contents, its color and taste.
 A lot of supermarkets don’t even have flax oil!

 So don’t underestimate the importance of each and every ingredient you use.
 After all, it goes into your body and does its thing 🙂